Donate to Hillside

 One-time donations to help us flourish are also available.
 Both at the height of summer and in the middle of winter, our not-for-profit charity creates festivals that bring innovative music, Indigenous drumming, children's entertainment, environmental learning, and glorious food to thousands of people.
 At the festivals and during the rest of the year in local schools and at camps, we offer over 140 educational workshops in Indigenous culture, songwriting, peacemaking, health & wellness, and environmental projects.
 We work with other festivals in our community, offering stimulating co-presentations across artistic genres, and we regularly donate tickets to community groups for their fundraising and outreach efforts.
 (In 2019, we donated 133 tickets, which had a total value of $20,697.00.)
 We are deeply embedded in our community, and we work passionately to inspire creativity and altruism, to ensure equality and peace, and to promote a resilient, affirmative approach to life.

 Encourage a girl.
 Make her believe.

 This project proceeds from our recognition that the music industry tends to be dominated by males who are typically the performers, agents, presenters, promoters, and critics of music.

 - Staged performances at Hillside's summer and winter festivals; and

 - A songwriting course

-If you'd like to donate to one of these causes—or to just help subsidize the "madness" of our community festival—kindly use the PayPal button below.
-If you would like your donation to go toward a specific cause, please email our Executive Director, Marie Zimmerman.
+If you'd like to donate to one of these causes—or to just help subsidize the "madness" of our community festival—kindly use the button below to visit our donation pages.
+If you would like your donation to go toward a specific cause (other than the ones listed here), please email our Executive Director, Marie Zimmerman.
 Marie will be happy to channel your enthusiasm to the right budget line.